The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model

 \subsection{ENSO Magnitude Prediction from Energy Balance}

 Here, we explain in detail the energy balance framework used to study how and why the magnitude of ENSO events changes as the climate warms.
-This method is similar to the Bjerknes index \citep{jin_coupled-stability_2006} which predicts how ENSO variability changes from mean variables.
+This method is similar to the Bjerknes index \citep{jin_coupled-stability_2006} in that it predicts how ENSO variability changes from mean variable evolution.
 Unlike the Bjerknes index, our method 1. evaluates products before taking volume averages, 2. includes anomalous meridional advection, 3. makes no assumptions about the meridional structure of temperature anomalies, and 4. allows relationships between anomalous variables to depend on $\tau$.
 Both methods assume a constant structure of ENSO as the climate warms and treat surface fluxes as a linear damping term.
 We begin with a general ocean energy budget then apply it to predicting ENSO variability.

 Temperature tendency in the ocean is given by: